Rate Limiting

 }

-4. Batch operations - Where possible, combine multiple operations into fewer requests
+4. Batch operations where possible — combine multiple writes into fewer round-trips.

 On this page